StuMartin22/national-park-explorer/client/README.md

   # Description
  Elevator pitch: a one minute description of your application

+Looking for your next big adventure?
+Love touring around the country enjoying the great outdoors or finding a park near you?
+Look no further.
+Our website, National Park Explorer, allows you to search for your next national park destination.
+It also allows you to view comments posted to decide if that park is right for you.
+You can even leave a review of your own trip to advise others.

 Concept: What is your user story?
 What was your motivation for development?